SmarterApp/smarterapp.github.io/_includes/checklist/mongodb_setup.md

   * `sudo service mongodb restart`
 * Connect to MongoDB in the admin database:
   * `mongo admin -u mongo_admin -p `[*password for the mongo_admin user*{: style="color: #f00;"}]` --authenticationDatabase admin`
-* Add a user for the comonent:
+* Add a user for the component:

 <div class="highlighter-rouge">
 <pre class="highlight">